New Jersey Bus Accident Lawyers

 How long do I have to file a bus accident lawsuit in New Jersey?

 The statute of limitations for bus accident cases in New Jersey is generally two years from the date of the accident.
 However, if the bus accident involves a government entity (such as New Jersey Transit or a school district), you must provide written notice of your claim within 90 days of the accident under the New Jersey Tort Claims Act.
-Missing these deadlines can result in losing your right to compensation.
+Missing these deadlines can result in losing your right to compensation, which is why it is important to discuss your case with an experienced bus accident lawyer as soon as possible.

 -